PierreEmmanuelGoffi/edge-agent-datathon/README.md

 ## 🌟 Overview

-**Stock Analysis Dashboard** is a web application that allows users to analyze stocks using advanced machine learning models and financial tools.
+**Stock Analysis** is a web application that allows users to analyze stocks using advanced machine learning models and financial tools.
 The application provides detailed insights into stock performance, technical analysis, fundamental analysis.

+The analysis is conducted using a crew-based agent architecture, with a team consisting of:

+- Senior Stock Market Researcher
+- Senior Fundamental Analyst
+- Expert Technical Analyst
+- Chief Investment Strategist

+These agents work together to analyze a ticker and produce the most comprehensive report possible.
+This structure is, of course, adaptable to the investment standards and theses of each bank or investor.

 ## ✨ Features